Capital Project

 • Area between SR-605 and Dublin-Granville Road

 • The bridge over Rose Run has been installed.
-Aesthetic features such as brick veneer are currently undergoing installation.
+Aesthetic features such as brick veneer are nearing completion.

 We thank residents and local businesses for their continued patience and cooperation as we work to enhance roadway safety, connectivity, and infrastructure throughout New Albany.